 Soup is a liquid dish that is perfect for a comforting appetizer.
 They are generally served hot or warm so that they are ideal for cold weather.
 So, let’s find out what makes Indian soup become a must-try appetizer all the time.

+Here is another hearty Asian-style appetizer.
 Tomato soup might be too familiar to many of you.
-But when it comes to Indian style, their flavor is totally different from the previous tomato soup that you have tried.
+But when it comes to Indian recipes, their flavor is totally different from the previous tomato soup that you have tried.

 The difference that I am talking about is the spices.
 Garam masala, ginger, turmeric, and cayenne pepper powder will make your soup become the most comforting tomato soup that you have ever eaten.

 Moreover, butter and heavy cream should be added after the soup is done to make them creamier and tastier.

 How about adding some earthy taste of carrot to the tomato soup?
 And I guarantee your soup will come out amazingly.